-Leaders need to update the enrollment information on the Program Leader Page.
+Leaders need to update the enrollment information at the Program Leader Page.
+To log-in to this page, go to the study abroad home page and use the log-in box.
 Once students are enrolled, program leaders will be able to "accept" them into the program, send group emails and monitor the progress of the program.